We make your site readable to every AI and search engine.

 02 · How it works

 A request hits your existing CDN.
 Crawlers are routed to a Puppeteer service that runs your real JavaScript; everyone else gets your SPA shell as normal.
-Both paths produce the same content — they just produce it in different places.
+Both paths render the same page — one in the user's browser, one at the edge.

 STEP 01